Guide to Full Funnel and Closed Loop Marketing Strategies

 • Marketing channel contributing to highest sales

-Another must with closed loop marketing is to deliver what’s promised, and then some.
-Delighting customers keeps them coming back for more, which can be continuously encouraged using the closed loop marketing process again and again.
+Another must with closed loop marketing is to deliver what's promised, and then some.
+Delighting customers keeps them coming back for more, which can be continuously encouraged using the closed loop marketing process again and again, enhanced by predictive analytics and customer success automation.

 The Bottom Line

 Closed loop marketing is a much more sophisticated and intricate form of marketing than full funnel.
 In addition to closing the loop with reports on leads that turned into customers, the strategy involves analyzing efforts after every stage of funnel.
-Communications are based on a lead’s previous actions, while both customer insights and satisfaction are enjoyed at a much deeper level.
-All these aspects make closed loop marketing primed to produce higher levels of ongoing success.
+Communications are based on a lead's previous actions and predicted future behavior, while both customer insights and satisfaction are enjoyed at a much deeper level.
+All these aspects, combined with modern marketing technology and AI-powered automation, make closed loop marketing primed to produce higher levels of ongoing success.

 Subscribe Today